 What is Counseling and Who Does It Serve?

 Counselors assist individuals in identifying potential solutions to problems that have caused emotional turmoil in their lives.
 Counselors also seek to improve coping skills, strengthen self-esteem, and promote optimal mental health through behavioral changes.
 Counseling can be completed in months, or could conceivably take years, depending on the issue.
-There are many different types of counseling including:
+Sometimes referred to as “therapy,” there are many different types of counseling including:

 - Individual counseling gives a person the opportunity to receive support and deal with personal issues, including substance abuse, depression, anger, and anxiety.